badrbnh/badrbnh/README.md

 **`Digital Craftsman (Software engineer)`**

-I am a beginner software engineer climing to reach the top of programming.
+I am a software engineer climing to reach the top of innovating.
 All projects either are built from the ground up, from planning and designing all the way to solving real-life problems with code, or from the bootcamp that teaching me to reach my goal.

 <a href="https://github.com/badrbnh?tab=followers">
          <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/badrbnh?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>